Quincy B: Life and career

 Quincy Luwokollie Borrowes was born on April 24, 1993, in Liberia.
 He started singing in his church choir at an early age, and fled to Ghana with his family during the First Liberian Civil War.
 Quincy B attended Budumburam High School and studied music education at an unnamed university while residing in Ghana.
 He returned to Liberia in 2012 and made his music debut in 2013.
 Producer Infectious Michael is credited with helping him jump-start his music career.
 Prior to joining Lewiz McCarthy's ALM Records, Quincy B was signed to Michael's record label, Heart Beat Records.

-In August 2014, Quincy B released "State of Emergency", a collaborative single he recorded with Tan Tan B. The song features soulful piano chords and raises awareness about the Ebola virus epidemic in Liberia.
+In August 2014, Quincy B released the single "State of Emergency", a song he jointly recorded with Tan Tan B. The track features soulful piano chords and raises awareness about the Ebola virus epidemic in Liberia.
 "State of Emergency" addresses a public health crisis as exemplified by lyrics like "Pull the alarm, turn on the sirens.
 I see my people dying, but nobody's firing".
 In November 2014, Quincy B and rapper Scientific released their collaborative single "Shawty", which is composed of lyrics that uplift African women.
 He previously worked with Scientific on the single "My Dream", which was his first solo release.
 Quincy B released the single "Crazy" in 2015.
 Sky Bar, a rooftop lounge in Sinkor, hosted a release party to commemorate the song's release.
 Quincy B performed "Crazy" along with the songs "Tumba Baba" and "Shawty Bad".
 The event featured additional performances from Eric Geso, Cassi Money, Young Classic, Chilla Conani, and Kzee.

 In June 2016, the Daily Observer newspaper revealed that Quincy B had agreed to serve as an ambassador for Lonestar Cell, a subsidiary of MTN Group.
 In 2017, singer Kobazzie released the single "Sleep for What", which was produced by Quincy B and appeared on Bilikon Entertainment's compilation album Press Play (2017).
 Quincy B and Soul Fresh collaborated on the songs "Friend" and "Praise".
 In "Friend", he counsels young Liberians to choose their friends wisely.
 Quincy B released the song "Liberian Girl" and dedicated it to women in Liberia.
 He acknowledged the Mandingo custom and highlighted the traditional name "Fatumata" on the track.

 Quincy B's posthumous album, Mr. All the Time, was issued by ALM Records.
-The thirteen-track album, which was released on March 11, 2017, consists entirely of previously released singles such as "Olukupay", "Mr. All the Time", and "I Pledge".
+The thirteen-track album was released on March 11, 2017, and consists entirely of previously released singles such as "Olukupay", "Mr. All the Time", and "I Pledge".
 In "Olukupay" and "Mr. All the Time", Quincy B extolled the virtues of Liberian girls.
 The Sweetz-assisted track "I Pledge" was the last song he recorded before his death.
 On June 1, 2017, Lonestar Cell announced that they were looking for a new brand ambassador to replace Quincy B.